Payment & Distribution

 6. Once the LRP payment(s) has/have processed, an awardee is required to complete a Payment Verification.
 Payment Verifications are time sensitive.
 If not completed promptly, subsequent loan repayments may be delayed.
 Read more about Payment Verifications below.

 7. Upon receipt, DLR will process an awardee's Payment Verification, and the LRP repayment process cycle begins again.
+All LRP payments are final and made based on the information provided to NIH at the time of payment.
+Exceptions are limited to corrective actions such as a misapplied payment or an overpayment.

 As described above, when a payment is issued to a lender, awardees will be notified by email along with instructions on how to fulfill the payment verification requirement.
 Awardees can verify a payment by submitting a screenshot or printout of the account statement to DLR.
 To satisfy the payment verification requirement, the document must contain the following information: